Trusted

 Battery life

-Sadly, the Nano S doesn’t come with battery support.
-This means it needs to be plugged into work.
-On the other hand, the Nano X offers 8 hours’ worth of standby support, courtesy of the 100mAh battery.
+Sadly, the Nano S doesn’t have battery support, so it must be plugged into work.
+On the other hand, the Nano X’s 100mAh battery offers 8 hours’ worth of standby support.

 Verdict: The Nano X is a clear winner.